oreillymedia/doing_data_science/README.md

 Doing Data Science
 ==================

-This is the example code than accompanies Doing Data Science by Cathy O'Neil and Rachel Schutt (9781449358655).
+This is the sample dataset that accompanies Doing Data Science by Cathy O'Neil and Rachel Schutt (9781449358655).

-Click the Download Zip button to the right to download example code.
+Click the Download Zip button to the right to download the sample dataset.

 Visit the catalog page [here](http://shop.oreilly.com/product/0636920028529.do).